luizsoares/test/answers.md

 For the technical details on the sample scenario discussed in the document, check the [Appendix](#appendix) section.

 ## Appendix
-### Level 0 - Setup an Ubuntu VM
+### Setup an Ubuntu VM
-I used puppet to install and configure both Postgresql and the Datadog agent.
-First, I installed the appropriate puppet modules into the target folder (on the host):
+Puppet was used to install and configure both Postgresql and the Datadog agent.
+First, the appropriate puppet modules are installed into the target folder (on the host):
 ```
 $ puppet module install -i ./modules datadog-datadog_agent
 Notice: Preparing to install into .../modules ...